Master Services Agreement (MSA)

 Voyant prohibits using the Service without prior written approval for high-volume auto-dialing, continuous or extensive call forwarding, high-volume telemarketing (including, without limitation, charitable or political solicitation or polling), fax or voicemail broadcasting or fax or voicemail blasting.
 We reserve the right to immediately disconnect or modify Service if we determine, in our sole and absolute discretion, that you have at any time used the Service or the Device for any of the aforementioned or similar unapproved activities.

-Voice Usage Policy.
-As an optional service, Voyant offers toll and local voice services on an unmetered basis.
-Customers who subscribe to this optional service are not charged on a minute of use basis for certain types of calls as more fully described in the unmetered service offering.
-For Business Lines with unmetered usage, the service is available for a single user per Business Line.
-For Business Trunking with unmetered usage, service is available for multiple users per trunk.
+With some service offerings, Voyant offers toll and local voice services on an unmetered basis.
+Customers who subscribe to services including unmetered usage are not charged on a minute of use basis for certain types of calls as more fully described in the unmetered service offering.
+For Unified Communications seats with unmetered usage, the service is available for a single user per seat.
+For SIP Trunking with unmetered usage, service is available for multiple users per trunk.
 Unmetered services are only available with normal, reasonable business usage.
 Prohibited usage includes but is not limited to the following:

 Voyant offers Call Recording as an add-on feature associated with Voice over IP Services.
 Notification and consent requirements for recording voice calls varies by state and jurisdiction.
 Some jurisdictions require consent to be obtained from all parties to record a call.
 Additional state and federal laws or industry specific guidelines and regulations may apply regarding the storage, security, and access to call detail records and the recorded media itself.
 Examples of such laws, guidelines, or regulations include but are not limited to the Health Insurance Portability and Accountability Act (HIPAA), the Health Information Technology for Economic and Clinical Health (HITECH) Act, and the Payment Card Industry Data Security Standard.
 Customer is solely responsible for complying with all state, federal, or industry specific guideline or regulations in any relevant jurisdiction when using Call Recording features.
 Voyant is not responsible for any misinterpretation, lack of understanding or lack of knowledge regarding the use of Call Recording features or the use of its products by the Customer, whether legal or illegal, and Customer will indemnify and hold Voyant harmless for any claims, damages, fines, or penalties arising out of Customer’s failure to adhere to applicable laws or regulations in any jurisdiction.